 Communicating as a family in crisis

 This became a constant loop as I couldn’t retain his reassuring words.
-He kept telling me that he wasn’t going anywhere, but each time he was harshly reminded that I was lost under a dark cloud of brain fog.
-Out of everything this hit Joel the hardest and nearly defeated our family team.
+He kept telling me that he wasn’t going anywhere, but he was harshly reminded each time that I was lost under a dark cloud of brain fog.
+Out of everything, this hit Joel the hardest and nearly defeated our family team.

 "Long-term illness, even in the most stable and supportive families, brings changes in family relationships.
 Illness produces disequilibrium in the family structure until adjustments can occur."

 Learning to accept a new normal

-A few months in, it finally hit home for both of us that our family life was never going to go back to normal.
-When my condition got really bad, I was unable to communicate properly or retain a conversation thread, so Joel became my advocate.
+A few months in, it finally hit home for both of us that our family life would never go back to normal.
+When my condition got really bad, I couldn't communicate properly or retain a conversation thread, so Joel became my advocate.
 This put him under far too much pressure.

-Finding a path through chaos
+Finding a path through the chaos

-- We involved the boys’ school from the start, which is a vital but easily missed step.
+2. We involved the boys’ school from the start, which is a vital but easily missed step.
 We set up regular meetings with their teachers and the Inclusion Coordinator.

-- Eldest (then 10/11) had in-school sessions with a play therapist as he was very anxious.
+5. The older son (then 10/11) had in-school sessions with a play therapist as he was very anxious.

 We followed this winding path over a couple of years, adapting as the boys matured.
-Joel and I discussed parenting strategies, but as I was often out of action, if anyone took a slight detour Joel had to sort it on his own.
+Joel and I discussed parenting strategies, but as I was often out of action, if anyone took a slight detour, Joel had to sort it on his own.
 So he suggested family therapy to rebuild an even stronger team.

 Family therapy: rebuilding a connection

-The intricate nature of our lives could be overwhelming and Joel and the boys needed the support to adjust and be heard.
+The intricate nature of our lives could be overwhelming, and Joel and the boys needed the support to adjust and be heard.

-We chose to encourage growth, both individually, and as a family despite chronic illness altering the dynamics.
+We chose to encourage growth, both individually and as a family, despite chronic illness altering the dynamics.

 A new approach

 The key to the success of these meetings was that we actively listened to each other and were interested in our boys’ frame of reference.
-The trust we’d worked so hard on building meant that they now knew it was okay to tell us if our words or actions have upset them.
+The trust we’d worked so hard on building meant that they now knew it was okay to tell us if our words or actions had upset them.

-Today we have a 13 and a 15 year-old in the house and there are hardly ever any arguments.
+Today we have a 13 and a 15-year-old in the house, and there are hardly ever any arguments.
 Yes, really!